 Bright Light Exposure

 The hormones in our body regulate everything from the muscles we build to our sleep type.
 Our day-to-day living defines whether the sleep we get is restless or restful.
-Circadian rhythm, an internal clock, signals us about when to go to bed and when to be awake.
+Circadian rhythm, an internal clock, signals us when to go to bed and when to be awake.
 This rhythm keeps our minds and bodies awake during the daytime hours and indicates our bodies to sleep when night falls.

 During the daytime, exposure to natural light or bright light gives our body the signs it needs to awaken.
 Light also has a way of improving our mood.
 One study has shown that bright light therapies have shown to be effective against those who suffer from depression.
 When our bodies are put under numerous amounts of stress, we are more likely to see depression or anxiety take root.